formkiq/docs.formkiq.com/docs/pro-and-enterprise/modules/enhanced-fulltext-document-search.md

 ### Number of Shards

-The default configuration, of OpenSearch, allocates each index into five primary shards accompanied by one replica, totaling to ten shards.
+The default configuration, of OpenSearch, allocates each index into five primary shards accompanied by one replica per primary shard, totaling to ten shards.
 The primary objective in determining the number of shards is to ensure an equitable distribution of the index across all data nodes within the cluster.

 It's important to strike a balance, avoiding excessively large or numerous shards.
-A common recommendation is to maintain shard sizes within the range of 10–30 GiB to optimize performance for various workloads.
+A common recommendation is to maintain shard sizes within the range of 10 to 30 GiB to optimize performance for various workloads.

 A general formula for calculating the number of shards can be: